 We strongly advise all students to speak to their academic advisor before submitting a mitigating circumstances application.
 Your advisor may wish to add a supporting statement to your application.

-Undergraduate students should submit the online form here.
+All students should submit the online form here.

 The form will reach our Teaching and Learning team who will aim to send a confirmation of receipt within 3 working days.

 You should then bring supporting evidence to the School of Maths reception desk as soon as possible after submission of the form.